LIFE Skills by the Numbers

-LIFE Skills Foundation has been providing housing and wraparound supports for transition age youth since 2014.
-LIFE Skills provides the missing supports youth need (“wraparound” services) - which can seem small, but add up to become large hurdles in their lives.
-Some of these services include taking them to the doctor, helping them shop and budget, making sure they get to school, helping them open a bank account, encouraging them to graduate and challenging them to plan and save for the future.
+LIFE Skills provides the missing supports and services transition age youth need as they gain the skills to be self-sufficient.
+These include housing, mental health care, independent living skills classes and wraparound services such as taking them to the doctor, helping them shop and budget, making sure they get to school, helping them open a bank account, encouraging them to graduate and challenging them to plan and save for the future.

-LIFE Skills served 92 transition age youth in 2017, plus seven of their young children
+LIFE Skills served 93 people in 2018: 88 transition age youth and five of their infant children.

 Like most people moving towards independence, the transition age youth we serve have complex individual needs.
 However, many lack the traditional family supports available to other young adults into their twenties and beyond.
 LIFE Skills provides the missing supports our clients need including taking them to the doctor, helping them shop and budget, making sure they get to school, helping them open a bank account, encouraging them to graduate and challenging them to plan and save for the future.
 Some of the wraparound supports we provide seem like small things, but they add up.
 For example, during the 2105-16 fiscal year, we provided 720 meals and 1400 bus passes to help our clients stay healthy, get to work and attend classes.